 - Focus on steering in the direction you want to go.

-Remember, in moments of hydroplaning, it’s crucial to keep a level head and calmly to prevent further loss of control.
+Remember, in moments of hydroplaning, it’s crucial to keep a level head and calmly to further loss of control.
 By easing off the gas and maintaining control of your steering, you can navigate through the slippery conditions safely.

 Correcting Hydroplaning